 Rahul is a video game addict who loves lumbering around in open-world RPGs like "Skyrim" and "The Witcher 3."
 Join him on his adventure!

-What Games Are Like Watch Dogs?
+What Games Are Similar to Watch Dogs?

 Watch Dogs might not have been given its due share of credit for its ingenuity, but there's no denying the fact that it's one of the best open-world games of the last decade.
 Considering there are tons of such games popping left and right everywhere these days, it being on the top can be a big claim.
 Even though this open-world shooter has its fair share of flaws, but after all these years, it is still innovative and entertaining.